 “Fetal distress is an emergency condition requiring rapid cesarean delivery.
 Hence, it has been recommended that the decision-to-delivery interval should be within 30 mins,” the report reads.

 Crowded hospitals and busy nurses and doctors can sometimes result in waiting too long to look at the baby’s monitor.
-These moments are crucial, however, as it only takes a short time for an infant to experience oxygen deprivation, which can lead to brain damage, cerebral palsy, and other injuries.
+However, these moments are crucial as it only takes a short time for an infant to experience oxygen deprivation, which can lead to brain damage, cerebral palsy, and other injuries.

 Another reason doctors delay C-sections is due to a misdiagnosis or not recognizing a medical problem in time.
 For example, in 2011, New York mom Cathy D’Attilo was in her third trimester when she visited her doctor for a routine check-up.